 Once the candidate finds out the company they are interviewing with has fixed salaries, there is usually a let down.
 In a strange way, it removes the fun out of the negotiation process.
 While negotiation has a negative connotation, an interesting proponent exists where employees would leverage it to get an extra few thousand in their annual salary.
 With salaries set, employees lose this option and could dissuade them from accepting an offer from the company.

 Amonsity Between Employees

-I ran into a situation where the lower paid employees began resented the higher paid employees.
-In this case, they wanted promotion but as a manager I had to refuse their request.
+I ran into a situation where the lower-paid employees began resented the higher paid employees.
+In this case, they wanted a promotion but as a manager, I had to refuse their request.
 It was either they weren’t ready for promotion or we didn’t have room to promote.
-As a manager, you might need to worry about extra headache of employees wondering why they are not eligible for an increase in pay.
-Sometimes transparent salaries can create an unnecessary tension in the workplace.
+As a manager, you might need to worry about the extra headache of employees wondering why they are not eligible for an increase in pay.
+Sometimes transparent salaries can create unnecessary tension in the workplace.

 Unexpected Leverage for Pay Increases

 In transparent environments, employees can easily get pay increases if they are below pay because they have access to other positions in the company.
 This can impact your company where two individuals are paid the same but one is much more effective at their position than the other.
 In order to preserve equality, a less capable employee must be paid as a capable one on the same hierarchy.